redpanda-data/connect/website/docs/components/caches/ristretto.md

 This cache is more efficient and appropriate for high-volume use cases than the standard memory cache.
 However, the add command is non-atomic, and therefore this cache is not suitable for deduplication.

+This cache type supports setting the TTL individually per key by using the dynamic `ttl` field of a cache processor or output in order to override the general TTL configured at the cache resource level.

 ## Fields

 ### `ttl`